 |---|

-Latest evidence pull: X/Grok social signal, Tally Room local-seat discussion, Victorian Parliament/local issue material, state budget/news context and corpus communication principles.
-The working theory is not an ethnic appeal; it is a practical competence frame delivered through credible local messengers and translated/community channels where useful.
+Latest read: local-seat discussion, public records, local issue material, state budget/news context and campaign communication principles.
+The working theory is not an ethnic appeal; it is a practical competence message carried by credible local people, with translated/community channels used where they genuinely help.

 | Seat | Lead message | Proof to show | Messenger/channel | Do not do |